campionfellin/BluHaus/README.md

 # BluHaus
-Designed and developed Campion Fellin and Robert Blatner
+Designed and developed by Campion Fellin and Robert Blatner